 Last, though definitely not least, is the venerable VLC, which besides playing pretty much every file format in existence, is also a surprisingly capable iTunes replacement.

 Chances are you already have VLC installed on your Mac for playing video files not supported by other apps.
-But while VLC is fairly simple and no-nonsense, it can do more than just play the odd video or audio file.
+But while VLC is fairly simple and no nonsense, it can do more than just play the odd video or audio file.

-Thus, if you’re looking to ditch iTunes for something with a lot less baggage, give one these ten options a shot.
+So, if you’re looking to ditch iTunes for something with a lot less baggage, give one these ten options a shot.
 You and your music will be glad you did.